Call for an Initial Consultation (908) 561-5577

 • Abbreviated Trauma Score

 About 43% of patients with a severe TBI have a disability one year after the injury.
-Over five million Americans live with some type of TBI-related disability that limits their ability to function.
+Over five million Americans live with some TBI-related disability that limits their ability to function.

 Sports injury case studies and their impact on your child

-A number of studies have been conducted on the effects of sports injuries.
+Several studies have been conducted on the effects of sports injuries.
 One prominent study at the Florida Center for Headache and Sports Neurology scanned the brains of 40 former National Football League (NFL) players who had recently retired from the game.
-The study found that 43% of these players, who averaged age 36, had more white brain matter damage than healthy 36-year olds.
-White matter is an important brain factor for learning.
+The study found that 43% of these players averaged age 36 and had more white brain matter damage than healthy 36-year-olds.
+White matter is a vital brain factor for learning.
 White matter damage, another way of saying traumatic brain injury, can lead to chronic traumatic encephalopathy, Alzheimer’s, and other brain conditions.

 The study did not find a direct link between the number of concussions a player suffered and the amount of white matter damage.
 There did appear to be a link between the number of physical hits and white matter damage.
 The NFL is now determining the right balance between protective research and recommended treatments, the safety of current and future NFL players, and the cost of settling legal claims by prior NFL players.